Spanish Immersion for Adults in Costa Rica & Ecuador

 Your host families may speak a little English, particularly if they have school aged children.
 However, we encourage them to not speak English with you.
 The best way for you to continue learning Spanish is to have to use it!

-In Nicaragua, probably.
+In Ecuador, probably.
 In Costa Rica, no – that’s not likely.
 We specifically limit the number of students in the host family.
 This increases your opportunities to speak Spanish.
 If you’re traveling with your spouse for some or all of the time, we will place you in the same family.

 Having a student is a significant boost to our host families’ incomes.
 Because there are more families requesting students in the town than we have need for, we are selective in who we employ to host you.
 The host families that our students stay with are screened for various things: